luvotels/fs-hiring-test/README.md

 1. Create a fork of this project
 2. Do your thing
 3. Use the README.md file to explain what you did
+4. Send us an email to hello@luvotels.com when you have finished!

-That last part is **really important**, there are plenty of ways of solving this challenge and we want to understand why you chose to do it like that.
+Number 3 is **really important**, there are plenty of ways of solving this challenge and we want to understand why you chose to do it like that.
 Imagine you have to explain to:
 * our real hotel clients why your solution is good
 * our tech team why your code is organized like that